Note: Application best completed on a desktop computer.

 - management accountant (ANZSCO code 221112)

-Note: If you are planning to lodge your expression of interest (EOI) with the Department of Immigration and Border Protection (DIBP), make sure you wait until you have received your migration assessment outcome from CPA Australia first.
+If you are planning to lodge your expression of interest (EOI) with the Department of Home Affairs, ensure to wait until you have received your migration assessment outcome from CPA Australia first.